Last updated: 16 January 2021

-Recently, this has included staying up-to-date with new government regulations for domestic travel including testing requirements and new safety and social distancing guidelines within national parks.
+Recently, staying up-to-date with new government regulations for international and domestic travel including testing requirements and new safety guidelines has been critical to ensuring charters go forth as planned.

-Once borders reopen we will be well prepared to ensure smooth operations for guests to enjoy Indonesia safely.
+Once borders reopen we will be well prepared to ensure smooth operations for all guests to enjoy Indonesia safely again.

 For any questions requiring a quick response, please contact: email@example.com.